 Physics Major

-Goal 1: The student will develop the skills to be able to analyze phenomena quantitatively, be able to build scientific models, and use the scientific method to test those models, and as such, experimentation will be a central part of the student’s curriculum.
+Goal 2: The student will be able to analyze phenomena quantitatively, be able to build scientific models, and use the scientific method to test those models theoretically and experimentally.

-Goal 4: The student will gain an appreciation for the central themes of physical thought as they apply to other areas of the natural sciences, the applied sciences, and technology.
+Goal 3: Student will be able to conduct scientific research in physics and understand the central themes of physical thought as they apply to other areas of natural and applied sciences, technology, and engineering.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: